For These Girls, A Period Means Loneliness & Isolation

 For several days each month, the lives of many teen girls in Nepal are turned upside down.

-They're isolated from family and daily routines, and banned from engaging in activities like combing their hair, spending time with family, and even eating their favorite foods.
+They're isolated from family and daily routines, and banned from engaging in activities like combing their hair, spending time with family, and even eating their favourite foods.

 Why?
 Because they have their periods.

-Note: Editor's note: Some captions have been edited for clarity and length.
-Editor's note: Some captions have been edited for clarity and length.